Five traditional Qatari dishes you need to try in Qatar

 Did you know Qatari cuisine is largely influenced by Iranian and Indian cuisines?

 Spices like cardamom and saffron are essential spices in delicacies like Machboos or Kabsa, a meal consisting of rice, meat, and vegetables, which is considered to be the national dish in Qatar.

-If you're in Qatar, as a resident or tourist, your cultural experience will not be complete unless you try the authentic Qatari cuisines.
+If you're in Qatar, your cultural experience will not be complete unless you try the authentic Qatari cuisines.

 Expatriates and tourists in Qatar often mistake other Arab cuisines like Hummus, Tabouleh or kebabs to be authentic Qatari dishes but they are Levantine cuisines that are very popular here.

-We decided to list at least five Qatari dishes you all should try if you're in the country.
+We decided to list at least five Qatari dishes you all should try in Qatar.

 This dish can be identified as what we call a pot of stew.
 In the blend, you will find vegetables like potatoes, carrots, onions, beans, and others.
 It is usually made with either chicken or lamb mixed with tomato sauce and spices.